JimmyBlackley/macos-nix-config/README.md

 4. Install Nix if needed
 5. Build and apply the configuration
 6. Verify everything installed correctly
+7. Run post-install setup automatically
+8. Set up SSH keys automatically

-### 4. Post-Install
+### 3. Post-Install

+The `install.sh` script runs `post-install.sh` automatically, but you can run it manually if needed:

 ```bash
 ./scripts/post-install.sh
 ```

 This launches apps for permission setup, configures Zen Browser, and opens extension pages.
+See [Post-Install Guide](docs/POST_INSTALL.md) for details.

 ---